mylene-campana/mylene-campana.github.io/index.md

 Hello, my name is Mylène Campana.
 I'm a French woman specialized in Robotics and Computer Sciences.

-I am currently finishing my PhD in Robotics in the [GEPETTO team](http://projects.laas.fr/gepetto/index.php) of LAAS-CNRS, under the supervision of Jean-Paul Laumond.
+I am currently finishing my PhD in Robotics in the [Gepetto team](http://projects.laas.fr/gepetto/index.php) of LAAS-CNRS, under the supervision of Jean-Paul Laumond.
 I am also attached to the Université Paul Sabatier (Toulouse III), Toulouse, France.

 I will be looking for a job from October 2017 in any country, preferentially a post-doc.